 The other great option vegetable juices that are high in potassium.
 Think 8-12 ounces of fresh celery, cucumber, or a potassium-rich veggie juice that fits your cravings.

-Fermented foods such as yogurt, kefir, kombucha, and sauerkraut, can help to move your bowels and eliminate constipation due to the healthy bacteria they contain.
-Additionally, fruits like kiwi and prunes make especially therapeutic constipation busting foods.
+Fermented foods such as yogurt, kefir, kombucha, sauerkraut, or supplemental probiotics, can help to move your bowels and eliminate constipation due to the healthy bacteria they contain.

 How about you?
 What helps you get things moving to avoid constipation?
 Please share in the comments!